Skip Nav Destination

 21 Case Studies

 "Case Studies."
 Nonlinear Regression Modeling for Engineering Applications: Modeling, Model Validation, and Enabling Design of Experiments.
 Ed.
-R. Russell Rhinehart.
+Rhinehart, RR.
 ASME-Wiley, 2016.

 Download citation file:

 Although many power law like models can be easily solved with classic gradient based optimizers, it is not hard (in my experience) to encounter ones that generate problems.
 Here is a simple one that arose from a desire (in model-based control) to calculate the valve stem position required to produce a desired air flow rate.
 The model is derived from first principle pressure losses in the pipe and valve, with the valve characteristic (modified equal percentage) modeled as a power law relation:

 where u is the controller output (nominally the valve position) and F is the flow rate.
 The three model coefficients are a, b, and k.

 This content is only available via PDF.